 Editor's note: This clause will document assumptions applicable to KI#2, if any.
 This clause will be removed if left empty.

+The fast and efficient exposure path defined in TS 23.548[z] shall be used as basis for the exposure.